zmtwkl/zmtwkl/README.md

-- 👋 Hi, I’m @zmtwkl
+- 👋 Hi, I’m Mutawakkal Zainuddin
 - 👀 I’m interested in  Data Science
 - 🌱 I’m currently learning about Data Science at Dibimbing.id Bootcamp
-- 📫 How to reach me: www.linkedin.com/in/mutawakkal-zainuddin
+- 📫 You can reach me at www.linkedin.com/in/mutawakkal-zainuddin

 <!---
 zmtwkl/zmtwkl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.